itsAnian/TuiTalk/README.md

 - `/room {int}` joins the room you definesed in int
 - `/fetch {int}` fetches the given number of messages up from the first messages in your history
 - `/clear` clears the local messages

-## Wasm-Client
-The Wasm-Client implements the same commands given in the Commands section for the Tui-Client.
-To send Messages you need to click on the input field and enter your message and send it with pressing enter or the send button.